 Does research exist documenting the success of V-MIS?

 Minimally invasive periodontal surgery was first described by Dr. Stephen K. Harrel and Dr. Terry Rees in 1995.
 As time has passed and new materials were introduced, such as bone grafting materials and growth factors, more studies were published using these materials with the same minimally invasive surgical approach.
 Minimally invasive periodontal surgical techniques using similar incision designs and treatment methods were also published by Dr. Pierpaolo Cortellini and Dr. Maurizio S. Tonetti in Italy in 2007 and 2009.

 The videocope was modified for use in periodontal surgery in 2012 and first described by Dr. Stephen K. Harrel in 2013 as videoscope-assisted minimally invasive periodontal surgery (V-MIS).
 The first clinically controlled study was completed in 2014 by Dr. Harrel’s group in Dallas, Texas with results superior to any other technique currently available to treat deep pockets around teeth.
 Since 1995, hundreds of patients and thousands of deep pockets have been treated using a minimally invasive surgical approach.
-Dr. Blansett has been doing V-MIS since 2012 and Dr. White since 2014 with fantastic results that are in line with the results from Dr. Harrel’s research studies.
+Dr. White has been doing V-MIS since 2014 with fantastic results that are in line with the results from Dr. Harrel’s research studies.

 How can you find out if you are a candidate for V-MIS?